mozilla/docere/README.md

 * `link`: a URL for an external report
 * `abstract`: an abstract to be rendered in the TOC

+The following fields are the set of tags associated with a report.
+They're designed to be high-level in order to allow for discovery of similar knowledge.
+Find the set of tags [here](https://docs.google.com/spreadsheets/d/1RAz-0zyVSC-gM8nbxVfdCs0x8Bpz5ydWIR3ZZ6MAr9M/edit?usp=sharing) that can be used for the __product__, __area__ and __artifact__ attributes.
+The __project__ attribute is a free form tag that allows for work to be grouped under larger, longer term projects.
+For example, there could be multiple artifacts produced as the result of a major release, such as our recent 81 release named Shirley.

+Multiple tags should be represented in list format (see example).

+* `product`: the product that the work in the report is associated with
+* `area`: a more descriptive focus area of the product
+* `artifact`: the type of knowledge artifact the report is
+* `project`: if the report falls under an umbrella project, specify here.
+For now this is a free-form field.

 An identical example in each format:

 <table>